QubesOS/qubes-doc/user/troubleshooting/installation-troubleshooting.md

 2022-03-01 13:27:17.117+0000: libxl: libxl_create.c:1146:libxl__domain_config_setdefault: passthrough not supported on this platform
 ```

 Here are the steps to fix this.
-Note that this reduces isolation, as described in the [FAQ here](/faq/#why-is-vt-damd-viamd-iommu-important):
+Note that this allows sys-net and sys-usb to take complete control of the system, as described in the [FAQ here](/faq/#why-is-vt-damd-viamd-iommu-important):

 1. Change the virtualization mode of sys-net and sys-usb to "PV"
 2. Add `qubes.enable_insecure_pv_passthrough` to `GRUB_CMDLINE_LINUX` in `/etc/default/grub`